-- (1-2) The Company has 1,000 shares authorized and 1,000 shares issued and outstanding of \$1 par value common stock.
+(1-2) The Company has 1,000 shares authorized and 1,000 shares issued and outstanding of \$1 par value common stock.
 The Company has no preferred stock outstanding.
-All issued and outstanding shares of common stock are held by the Company's parent, TRH. - (3) Under the laws of the State of Ohio, all dividends and other distributions to shareholders must be reported to the Superintendent of the ODI (the "Superintendent").
+All issued and outstanding shares of common stock are held by the Company's parent, TRH.

+(3) Under the laws of the State of Ohio, all dividends and other distributions to shareholders must be reported to the Superintendent of the ODI (the "Superintendent").
 Extraordinary dividends or other extraordinary distributions must be approved by the Superintendent in advance.
-An extraordinary dividend or distribution includes any dividend or distribution of cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding twelve months, and a statement of the effect of the proposed dividend on the surplus and the reasonableness of surplus in relation to the outstanding liabilities and financial needs. - (4) The Company paid no dividends or received any infusions during 2013 or 2012. - (5) The amount of ordinary dividends that may be paid out during any given period are subject to certain restrictions as specified by state statute. - (6) There are no restrictions placed on the Company's unassigned surplus. - (7) The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid. - (8) The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants. - (9) The Company does not have any special surplus funds.
+An extraordinary dividend or distribution includes any dividend distribution of cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding twelve months, and a statement of the effect of the proposed dividend on the surplus and the reasonableness of surplus in relation to the outstanding liabilities and financial needs.